benjohnstone1/git_practice/README.txt

 1) git reset HEAD filename
 2) git reset commit_SHA #(can reset the Head to a previous commit, supply first 7 digits of commit)

+## Git Branching ##

+1) git branch // tells you which branch you are on
+2) git branch new_branch // create new branch called new_branch
+3) git checkout branch_name // switch branch
+3) git merge branch_name // merge giver branch into receiver branch

+In our case if we had a separate branch we would first checkout the master branch then call git merge branch_name This is "fast forward" because Git recognizes that branch_name contains the most recent commit (what if it didn't?)

+Merge conflict (e.g. if had committed a change in master first)

+Like this!

+## Git Teamwork (Push, Pull) ##